vdarkobar/Home-Cloud/README.md

 > *VM > Hardware > Hard Disk > Disk Action > Resize*
 > *CT > Resources > Root Disk > Volume Action > Resize*

-- run script to harden Linux server and to install one of the Services,
+- Run script to harden Linux server and to install one of the Services,
 - Use *Bastion/Jump* Server to SSH in.

 ---